History of AEK Athens F.C.: 1978–79 season

-The additions that stood out were the promotions of Spyros Ikonomopoulos and Panagiotis Stylianopoulos, but most importantly the legend of Panathinaikos, Mimis Domazos.
-Barlos hired the legendary Ferenc Puskás as the coach of the team.
-In the championship, AEK started impressively and were ahead in the standings with Olympiacos being the only rival for the title.
+The notable additions included the promotions of Spyros Ikonomopoulos and Panagiotis Stylianopoulos, but most notably the captain of Panathinaikos, Mimis Domazos.
+Barlos appointed Ferenc Puskás as the manager of the team.

+In the league, AEK started impressively and were ahead in the standings with Olympiacos being the only rival for the title.
 However, there were many official complaints from the opponents of Olympiacos for attempts of bribery by the red and whites.
-AEK in the European Cup against were drawn against Porto for the first round and they achieved their greatest victory in the European Cup, scattering the Portuguese champions with 6–1, while in the rematch AEK lost by 4–1.
+In the European Cup, AEK were drawn against Porto in the first round and they achieved their greatest victory in the European Cup, recording a 6–1 victory over the Portuguese champions, while in the rematch AEK lost by 4–1.
 In the second round they faced Nottingham Forest, who eliminated them with two wins.
-Towards the end of the season, AEK presented a decline in their performance and Barlos removed Puskás from the bench.